comet-dot-photos/comet-dot-photos/README.md

 only those that feature the selected region.
 In addition to this spatial search filter, Comet.Photos also allows users to filter images based on their resolution and viewing geometry.
-To search only images with a fine spatial resolution, users can filter by the *image resolution*, which represents the linear scale of a pixel on the surface.
-Three other parameters of interest from a photometric and surface standpoint are the *emission angle* (the angle between the camera and surface normal), *incidence angle* (the angle between the Sun and the surface normal), and *phase angle* (the solid angle between the Sun and camera at the surface).
+To search only images with a fine spatial resolution, users can filter by *meters per pixel*, which represents the linear scale of a pixel on the surface.
+Three other parameters of interest from a photometric and surface standpoint are the *emission angle* (the angle between the camera and surface normal), *incidence angle* (the angle between the Sun and surface normal), and *phase angle* (the solid angle between the Sun and camera at the surface).
 All three of these can be filtered as well.
 Images matching the search criteria can be displayed in the application, either in their